(253) 544-4032

 Normal Wear and Tear vs. Damage

-Understanding the difference between normal wear and tear and damage is crucial.
+Understanding the difference between normal wear and tear and damage is crucial to avoiding disputes with your landlord.
 Normal wear and tear refers to the gradual deterioration of the property’s condition over time, while damage refers to harm caused by negligence or misuse.

 Disputing Unfair Charges

 If you believe you’ve been unfairly charged, you can dispute the charges.
-It’s advisable to document the condition of the carpet when you move in and move out to protect yourself against unfair claims.
+We advise that you document the condition of the carpet when you move in and out to protect yourself against unfair claims.

-It’s also recommended that you always read your rental agreement carefully.
+We also recommended always reading your rental agreement carefully.
 It should clearly state the conditions under which a landlord can deduct cleaning or repair costs from your security deposit.

 Practical Tips for Tenants